jonnywesten/tradebot-py/README.md

 - [License](#license)

 ## About
 This is my Python trading bot project.
 It features various trading strategies and analyzers to help automate trading processes.
-Creating this bot was both challenging and exciting, and I'm thrilled to share it with the community.

 ## Installation
 To install and run this project locally, follow these steps: